MikeBirdTech/gpt3-vscode-extension/README.md

-# GPT-3 Visual Studio Code Extension README
+# GPT Visual Studio Code Extension README
+Use GPT-3 to be a more efficient programmer!

+---
 ## Install the extension

 [Marketplace](https://marketplace.visualstudio.com/items?itemName=Arrendy.gpt3-vscode-extension)

+---
+## Current functionality
-Stage 1: Running 'Create documentation' when code is highlighted will generate documentation for that code.
+Running 'Create Documentation' when code is highlighted will generate documentation for that code.
 It will automatically inject it above the highlighted code.
 Default key binding set to `alt + d`

+Running 'Suggest Improvements' will send highlighted code to GPT-3 where it will return suggested code as well as an explanation for why the suggestion is an improvement.
+The suggested code and explanation will appear in a modal.
+Default key binding set to `alt + i`

+---
 ## Extension Settings
 Update your `settings.json` file to include the following settings: